JayHartzell/alma_citation_inventory_analytics_join/README.md

 #### Using the SQL

 Open a new analyses in any subject area of Analytics.
 Navigate to the Advanced tab, scroll down, select New Analyses.
 Paste the SQL in.
 The report should populate.
-Customize the column names as desired and save the report.
+Customize the column names and sort as desired, then save the report.
+It should now be available as an analytics object.